core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### LWM2M Register Endpoint {#lwm2m-reg}

 LWM2M defines a registration interface based on the REST API, described in {{registration}}.
-The RD registration URI path of the LWM2M Resource Directory is specified to be "/rd".
+The RD registration URI path of the LWM2M RD is specified to be "/rd".

 LWM2M endpoints register object IDs, for example </1>, to indicate that a particular object type is supported, and register object instances, for example </1/0>, to indicate that a particular instance of that object type exists.